Xu-Mj/sandcat-backend/README.md

    - **Consul:** For service registration and discovery.
    - **MinIO:** An object storage solution for handling file uploads and downloads.

 ## Performance and Scalability

    The project is designed with high performance and horizontal scalability in mind.
 Through asynchronous processing and a microservice architecture, the system is capable of scaling effectively by increasing the number of service instances in response to the growing load.
 Additionally, the project adopts a modular design philosophy that allows developers to customize or replace modules as needed.

 ## Unresolved questions

-- **Storing Message Sequences in Redis**: We currently increment the sequence numbers simply, without confirming their accuracy.
-There's a need to ensure the correctness of this sequence.
+- **Storing Message Sequences in Redis**: Maybe We should to utilize the shared number segments to reduce database operational presure and significantly decrease data loading on redis restart.
 - **Integrating Member ID Retrieval from Cache into DB Service**: Whether the method for retrieving member IDs from the cache should be integrated into the DB service is under consideration.
 - **Friendship Redesign**: The current design for representing friendships is inadequate and requires a thorough redesign.
 - **Conversation Feature**: There is currently no implementation of conversations on the server-side, as it exists only client-side.